-6.7 Allowances that do not constitute an inherent part of salary are not paid during the placement period
+6.7 Allowances that do not constitute an inherent part of salary are not paid during the placement period.

 6.8 Teachers are to ensure that no planned leave occurs during school terms falling within the rural placement period, and must understand that requests for unforeseen leave during the placement will be considered only in exceptional circumstances and may lead to early placement cessation.

-- Requests for unforeseen leave of up to 15 days per year during the placement will be considered by the placement school principal, with any resulting relief teacher costs borne by the placement school.
+6.8.1 Requests for unforeseen leave of up to 15 days per year during the placement will be considered by the placement school principal, with any resulting relief teacher costs borne by the placement school.

 6.9 Teachers should discuss any job applications, outside the rural experience placement, with the rural experience principal.
 If successful, a start date should be negotiated so that the rural experience placement can be completed.
-If a successful job application requires a start date that falls within the rural experience placement period, then the rural experience placement (including related salary and allowance) will be ceased accordingly and the teacher will be returned to their substantive school position or into their new job position as appropriate.
+If a successful job application requires a start date that falls within the rural experience placement period, then the rural experience placement (including related program salary and allowance) will be ceased accordingly and the teacher will be returned to their substantive school position or into their new job position as appropriate.

-6.10 A post evaluation is to be completed by the participating placement teachers.
+6.12 A post evaluation is to be completed by the participating placement teachers.